burbanom/PHENIX-lands-upon-Jupyter/README.md

 Although we will be using Python 3 in this tutorial, a similar procedure can be followed for Python 2.

 ## pycp2k
-For the section on interfacing python with existing simulation software, please install [pycp2k](https://github.com/SINGROUP/pycp2k).
+For the section on interfacing python with existing simulation software, please install [pycp2k](https://github.com/SINGROUP/pycp2k). **N.B.** You will need to have a [cp2k](https://www.cp2k.org/download) executable installed on your machine.

 # Following the tutorial
 ## Git